muadib25/PomodoroTimer/README.md

 <h3>ABOUT</h3>

-This is a Pomodoro timer I made in Python as part of an online course project.
+This is a Pomodoro timer I made in Python as a challenge of an online course project.
 The Pomodoro technique is a productivity and time management method.
 You can read more about it here: https://en.wikipedia.org/wiki/Pomodoro_Technique.